homecms/homecms/README.md

 ## Using Home CMS

-If you want to use Home CMS to build a website, we provide some technical documentation here to get you set up:
+If you want to use Home CMS to build a website we provide some technical documentation here to get you up and running.
+These guides assume some technical knowledge.

-  * **[🚧 Getting started guide](docs/usage/getting-started.md):** explains how to start using Home CMS to manage your own website
+  * **[✨ Getting started guide](docs/usage/getting-started.md):** explains how to start using Home CMS to manage your own website

 ## Contributing